MenghaoLiu/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-I created a new factor variable **weekcat** in **impDT** with two levels -- ¡°weekday¡± and ¡°weekend¡± indicating whether a given date is a weekday or weekend day.
+I created a new factor variable **weekcat** in **impDT** with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r